Sunk Cost Fallacy: When to Quit and When to Persist

 The pattern is remarkably consistent: a major investment is made, early results disappoint, but instead of cutting losses, leadership authorises more funding.
 Each round of additional investment raises the emotional stakes of abandonment.

-Jobs, relationships, and the 'years invested' trap
+Casino chips, bad films, and the 'years invested' trap

 Careers: "I've spent five years building expertise in this field - I can't switch now."
 Those five years are gone.
 The question is whether the next five years are better spent here or elsewhere.